kartik-v/bootstrap-fileinput/README.md

 - `{height}`: will be replaced with the height for the file type as set in `previewSettings`.
 - `{caption}`: will be replaced with the file name.
 - `{type}`: will be replaced with the file type.
 - `{content}`: this is applicable only for the `generic` template.
-It will be  with the raw HTML markup as set in `initialPreview`.
+It will be replaced with the raw HTML markup as set in `initialPreview`.
 None of the above tags will be parsed for the `generic` template.

 As noted, if you are coming from an earlier release (before v2.4.0), all preview templates have now been combined into one property, instead of separate templates for image, text etc.